christinahedges/sparse3d/README.md

 Unfortunately `sparse` does not easily enable us to do this, as it only allows 2D arrays.

 This small repository implements a way that we can hold the data corresponding to each of the sub images inside of a sparse array, by "unwrapping" the indices for the sub images and insetting them in the larger, sparse image.

+## To Do

+* Update tests for ROISparse class, and add a notebook demonstration
+* Add an example using real data
+* Create gh-pages